SINGER / SONGWRITER SUMMER WORKSHOP

 - Be sure to check our policies and procedures regarding withdrawals, refunds and more for summer programs.

-- All students will receive a Welcome Letter via email at least 1 week before the program starts with all necessary details including drop off, pick up, what to bring, etc. Feel free to call the Academy office with questions at 703-993-9889.
+- All students will receive a Singer Songwriter Workshop Welcome Letter 2017 via email at least 1 week before the program starts with all necessary details including drop off, pick up, what to bring, etc. Feel free to call the Academy office with questions at 703-993-9889.

 SEE FULL CAMP LIST